csci141/Labs/202610/Lab 5 student materials/writeup/lab5.md

 #### Image

 Each time you run the `turtleshape_test.py` program, it saves out an image of the test drawing as `turtleshape.eps`.
-When you're done, find  `turtleshape.eps` (it should be in the same folder as your code), and submit that to Canvas along with your code.
+When you're done, find  `turtleshape.eps` (it should be in the same folder as your code), **convert it to a png**, and submit `turtleshape.png` to Canvas along with your code.

 > Note: .eps is an image file format (like png or jpeg).
 If you're on the Linux lab machines, double clicking this file should open it in a viewer.
 If you're on Windows, it may not be natively viewable without installing a third-party viewer.
+> Recomended web converter for eps to png: https://cloudconvert.com/eps-to-png

 ## 3. Drawing